Buckaroo’s Guide to Holiday Dining for Dogs

 *I am starving: Works only if you don’t have Nurse Ratched in the house.
 In that case, it doesn’t work at all.
 However, pretending to lie listlessly on the floor generally elicits a quick human response and sometimes a piece of turkey.

 * Seek out the little humans: The ones that are two feet high and have gooey fingers you can lick.
-They will share their food with you, especially when they are not looking.
+They will share their holiday foods with you, especially when they are not looking.

 *I worship the ground you walk on: Includes eyes looking up at the human, tail wagging, butt wiggling, and an adoring countenance.
 It is important not to drool, or fart, and don’t be distracted by the smirking cat.
 The adoring countenance is a sure way to get a food reward and puts the human in a pleasant mood if you should decide to investigate the contents of the kitchen garbage can.

 *Stay clean: A good roll in fresh manure or aged carcass is a wonderful tonic, but not around the howlidays.
 Humans can get pretty testy and on edge about rank odors, particularly as they get ready to serve the feast.
-Cruising into the kitchen bathed in Eau de Dead Animal will not get you a serving of Fat-Cooked-Bird-On-Counter, or some of the sweet potato pie.
+Cruising into the kitchen bathed in Eau de Dead Animal will not get you a serving of Fat-Cooked-Bird-On-Counter, or some of the sweet potato pie, or any holiday foods for that matter.
 Ask me how I know.

 *Dogs should not consume cooked poultry bones.